ChristophePhillips/CurriculumVitae/myCV.md

   Seven Ph.D. theses in ULiège-UMaastricht co-diplomation .

 ### Scientific prizes
-- “Prix Janine et Jacques Delruelle” 2014 (from the “Fondation Médicale Reine Elisabeth”) with Prof. Maquet for our work on “Characterization of human sleep/wake regulation using multimodal functional imaging in population stratified on the polymorphism of PERIOD3 gene”.
+- 2014, “Prix Janine et Jacques Delruelle” (from the “Fondation Médicale Reine Elisabeth”) with Prof. Maquet for our work on “Characterization of human sleep/wake regulation using multimodal functional imaging in population stratified on the polymorphism of PERIOD3 gene”.
-- “Marcel Linsman Prize” 2005 (from “l'Association des Ingénieurs sortis de l'Université de Liège a.s.b.l.”) for my work in biomedical engineering.
+- 2005 “Marcel Linsman Prize” (from “l'Association des Ingénieurs sortis de l'Université de Liège a.s.b.l.”) for my work in biomedical engineering.
-- “Association of the university of Liège friends“ Prize 2003, for the PhD thesis : “Source estimation in EEG: Combining anatomical and functional constraints”.
+- 2003, “Association of the university of Liège friends“ Prize, for the PhD thesis : “Source estimation in EEG: Combining anatomical and functional constraints”.
-- Siemens Belgium Prize 1997 in medical imaging for the final project: “3D image reconstruction from cone-beam projections”.
+- 1997, Siemens Belgium Prize in medical imaging for the Master project: “3D image reconstruction from cone-beam projections”.

 ### Other activities
 These are listed on a [separate page](https://hackmd.io/sZeTzlxSTuenUpUpN2xNng#Scientific-activities).